carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 - "Modify the behaviour of a Channel factory"
 keypoints:
 - "Channels are a key data structure of Nextflow that allows the implementation of reactive-functional oriented computational workflows"
-- "Nextflow distinguish two different kinds of channels: queue channels and value channels."
+- "Nextflow distinguish two different kinds of channels, queue channels and value channels.
+Values channels contain a  single value and can be used multiple times in workflow.
+Queue channels can be used once are consumed when they are used by a process."
 - "Channel factory methods are used to create value and queue channels."
 ---

 # Channels

+In the last episode we learnt that channels are the way in which Nextflow connect  workflow tasks `process`.

 Channels are a key data structure of Nextflow that allows the implementation of [reactive-functional](https://en.wikipedia.org/wiki/Functional_reactive_programming) oriented computational workflows based on the [Dataflow programming paradigm](https://en.wikipedia.org/wiki/Dataflow_programming).